CLINTON — The owner of an iconic Clinton store announced the business would close its doors this summer.

 “The timing of the Iowa City closure was due to the expiration of a long-term lease,” Cassidy explained.
 “At the time it was our intent to try and keep the Clinton store going since it was the original location and the home office where our administrative team resides.
 Since then, many factors have challenged our bottom line and going forward we did not see the headwinds that we are currently facing today abating to the point that we could restore our profitability.”

 He said the store over the past few years had been looking at options to keep the doors open.

 “Trying to avoid a store closure because of the impact it would have on our employees, we engaged a well-known and experienced investment banking firm approximately three years ago to try and find a buyer for our business,” he said.
 “We had hoped to partner with an existing retailer that would allow us to gain operational scale and help us update our technology in order for us to compete in today’s marketplace.
 Unfortunately, there are more retailers closing stores than opening locations and we were unable to find a buyer.”

-Cassidy said Wingate Sales Solutions, the longest-tenured store-closing consulting company in the U.S., has been hired to assist in closing the store.
-The sale will begin Thursday, April 25, and continue for about 13 weeks, wrapping up by the end of July.
+Wingate Sales Solutions, the longest-tenured store-closing consulting company in the U.S., was been hired to assist in closing the store.
+The sale began Thursday, April 25, and continued for about 13 weeks, wrapping up by the end of July.